SnehaKalariya/GitDemo/README.md

 ![](screen2.png)

 #### Customize a template as per your requirement
-- Let's consider we are creating templates for MVVM architecture.
-You can create your own custom templates as per the project's architecture.
+- Let's consider we are creating a template for MVVM architecture.
+You can create your own custom template as per the project architecture.
-Modify and rename the custom folder as per below screenshots
+Modify and rename the custom folder.
+Refer below screenshots

  ![](screen3.png)
  ![](screen4.png)